Introduction to Test Case

 - Ensure that all scenarios, positive and negative, are covered, giving us 100% coverage.

 - They should be created with the end-user in mind.

 To conclude, They can enhance our efforts in overall testing and can improve our software quality to great ends, while saving us time and effort due to the reusability of test cases.

 This is a guide to What is Test Case.
-Here we have discuss the Template, Importance and Useful Tips and tricks.
+Here we have discussed the Template, Importance, and Useful Tips and tricks.
 You may also look at the following articles to learn more –